A Framework for Responsible AI in Times of Corona

 As an example use case, the criteria are checked against the Face Mask Detection camera pilot that the RATF performed briefly at the Paris Metrostation Chatelet-Les Halles.

-This framework will be piloted with a selected group of organisations that are developing or deploying AI to tackle the various challenges of the Corona crisis.
+This framework will be piloted with a selected group of organisations, among which the Municipality of Amsterdam, that are developing or deploying AI to tackle the various challenges of the Corona crisis.